ibrahimothman/chatapp/README.md

 # chatapp
 chatApp is a social media app where users can chat with their friends

+* Find your friends and start shatting with them.
+* Send text and images.
+* You can pick up an image from your device to send it.
+* Send friend requests and receive them.
+* Receive a notification if you have new friend request.
+* Receive a notification if you have new message.

 # ScreenShots
 <p float="left">
 <img width=400 height=680 src="https://user-images.githubusercontent.com/26088754/43352411-4bac37b8-9223-11e8-82bb-74d30f96676c.png">